 - If not drivable, the location of the vehicle, was it towed, and where?
 If the accident renders the vehicle inoperable, it is preferred to be towed to the nearest vehicle manufacturer dealership.

-As soon as possible after the accident, the driver must notify the Director of Center for Student Involvement at 305-899-3961.
+As soon as possible after the accident, the driver must notify the Director of Student Life at 305-899-3961.

 The University’s Chief Safety Officer will conduct a follow-up investigation as soon as possible after the accident.
 The C.S.O. will review all pertinent service records, driver records, and details of the accident.

 Student Organization Discipline System